OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-2.markdown

     <p>Todays featured product is the Sprocket 9000.</p>
     <p><a href="/sprocket-9000" class="btn-green">Click here to view it</a></p>

-## Update the placement.info
+## Update the `Placement.info` file
 Before we run the module to see our updated widget in action we need to make a change to the `placement.info` file.
 The module should run without errors at this stage but until we set up a `<place>` for the editor template you won't be able to configure the `IsOnSale` variable.

-  1. Open the `placement.info` file located in the root folder of the module.
+  1. Open the `Placement.info` file located in the root folder of the module.

   1. Within the `<placements>` tag add the following `<place>` tag: